openframeworks/ofSite/documentation/types/ofColor_.markdown

 Normalize the R, G and B components.

 Performs a normalization operation on the red, green and blue components by scaling them by brightness of the original color divided by the limit().
 The brightness is calculated by finding the maximum of original red, green and blue components.
+In short: ofColor / (brightness / limit())

 Returns: A reference to itself.